times of dubai TOD WHITE

 Byilma Azhar

-Ilma Azhar is a dynamic journalist and news writer intern at Times of Dubai, bringing impactful stories to life across technology, lifestyle, business, culture, and community.
+Ilma Azhar is a dynamic journalist and news writer at Times of Dubai, bringing impactful stories to life across technology, lifestyle, business, culture, and community.
 With a sharp eye for detail and a voice that truly connects, she captures the people, trends, and defining moments shaping Dubai today.

 Previous Article iphone iOS 26.1 Update Apple Rolls Out iphone iOS 26.1 Update Which is More Smoother, Smarter, and Secure Experience for Every iPhone User